Read time 4 minutes

-This article is specially written for Exchange admins who are new this role and want to learn how to create and add multiple users to a shared mailbox.
+This article is specially written for Exchange Online admins who are new to this role and want to learn how to create and add multiple users to a shared mailbox.

 Generally, there are two ways to create a shared mailbox in Exchange Online.
 You can either use the Exchange Admin Center or Exchange PowerShell to create shared mailboxes.

-But, Exchange PowerShell requires technical expertise and accurate knowledge of the commands to create a Shared mailbox.
-In contrast, the Exchange Admin Center is ideal for new admins as it provides you a simple process for adding members to a shared mailbox.
+But creation of Shared mailbox through Exchange PowerShell requires technical expertise and accurate knowledge of the commands which is difficult to have.
+In contrast, the Exchange Admin Center is ideal for new admins since it involves a straightforward process.

-It will take a few minutes to create a shared mailbox and add members to it.
-Once the shared mailbox is created, you can add members to it.
+It will take a few minutes to create a shared mailbox.
+Once it is successfully created, you can add members to it.

-If you want to add users to the recently created shared mailbox, then select ‘Add members to this mailbox’ and follow the process.
-However, if you’re going to add members to any other shared mailbox, then follow the below steps:
+If you want to add users to the recently created shared mailbox, then select ‘Add members to this mailbox’ and follow the given process.
+However, if you are going to add members to any other shared mailbox, then follow the given steps below: